A nanophotonic laser on a graph

 Finite-difference time-domain (FDTD) simulations (using Lumerical Solutions) were performed to estimate the scattering loss at nodes of the photonic network lasers.
-Since the most common degree ($D$) in the networks was $4$, we modelled a node with an X-crossing (schematic shown in Fig.~\ref{fig:suppfigure_fdtd}).
+Since the most common degree ($D$) in the networks was $4$, we modelled a node with an X-crossing (schematic shown in Supplementary Fig. S1).
 To calculate the scattering loss, a guided mode was injected along a branch towards the node and the total power transmitted (or reflected) was measured through all branches.

-Fig.~\ref{fig:suppfigure_fdtd} shows the loss in a X-branch node as a function of angle, for the two lowest order modes.
+Supplementary Fig. S1 shows the loss in a X-branch node as a function of angle, for the two lowest order modes.
 In these simulations, the structure was free-standing in air, and the fibre diameter was 500 nm, index was 1.5 and the mode wavelength was 600 nm.
 Loss was calculated for the configuration where the two fibres were just touching at the node, and when the two fibres were merged together.
-As shown in Fig.~\ref{fig:suppfigure_fdtd}, the average loss is below 0.15 when the fibres are merged and below 0.04 when the fibers are touching.
+As shown in Supplementary Fig. S1, the average loss is below 0.15 when the fibres are merged and below 0.04 when the fibres are touching.